About Gabriela

 Q: What was your background before you joined the Part-Time MBA program?

 A: I originally studied neuroscience to become a pediatric neurosurgeon, but I eventually realized that my desire to help people was calling me in a different direction.
-I'm now the president of Equal Pay Group, a pay equity and DEI strategy consulting firm.
-I'm passionate about addressing the wage gap and the workplace discrimination experienced by women and individuals of various intersectional identities.
+I'm now the president of Equal Pay Group, a strategy consulting firm.
+I'm passionate about addressing the wage gap and workplace discrimination.
 I help companies build the right infrastructure, strategy, and implementation plan so they can enact positive change.

 Q: How did you discover your passion for social justice?

-A: In my hometown, which is predominantly Latino, we're very community-oriented and very supportive of each other.
-It first dawned on me that I was a person of color in the sixth grade when I transferred to a predominantly white institution (PWI).
-By the time I was in high school, many of my classmates were white students from neighboring towns that were wealthier, and that's when I started to notice the race and class differences that separated students—and I wondered if I could help make a change.
-I started doing advocacy work in college, organizing protests and raising awareness about diversity, equity, and inclusion with various initiatives.
-No one wanted to hear that message then, but fast forward to 2021, and it's front and center for everybody.
+A: In my hometown, which is predominantly Latino, we're very community-oriented and supportive of each other.
+It first dawned on me that I was a person of color in the sixth grade when I transferred to a predominantly white institution.
+By the time I was in high school, many of my classmates were white students from wealthier neighboring towns, and that's when I started to notice the race and class differences—and I wondered if I could help make a change.
+I started doing advocacy work in college, organizing protests and raising awareness with various initiatives.

 I also bring a unique perspective to social justice as the first Black Miss Massachusetts.
 I competed in the Miss America program in 2018 to earn money to pay off my undergraduate loans; I actually worked four jobs while I was in high school to afford my education because my mother couldn't pay for it alone.
-I ended the competition as an interview winner, STEM award recipient, People's Choice winner, and Top 5 finisher, which totalled around $35,000 in scholarships.
-Despite those accomplishments, and despite the fact that 2018 was a historic year for Black representation in the Miss America competition, I still experienced racism during my year of service.
-That only strengthened my commitment to justice.
+I ended the competition as an interview winner, STEM award recipient, People's Choice winner, and Top 5 finisher, which totaled around $35,000 in scholarships.
+2018 was a historic year for Black representation in the Miss America competition.

 Q: Why did you decide to get your MBA?